adgalad/Epilog/README.md

 > `bor`, `bsl`, `bsr`, `bxor`, `div`, `is`, `length`, `not`, `or`,
 > `orelse`, `rem`, `xor`

-Operators have the following procedence, from highest to lowest:
+Operators have the following precedence, from highest to lowest:

 |    Operator            |                    Description                  | Associativity |
 |------------------------|-------------------------------------------------|---------------|